Hervar77/infinity-doc/mkdocs/api/infinity.aes256.md

 Parameters:

 - value: `string`
-  >the string to decrypt
+  >The string to decrypt.

 - password: `string`
-  >the password used previously during encryption
+  >The password used previously during encryption.

 Return type: `string`